SEAT's fastest production car to date, the Leon Cupra 300, is a force to be reckoned with. Jonathan Crouch reports.

 Otherwise, it's as you'd expect.
 The warranty is the usual Volkswagen Group three year or 60,000 mile affair, which is about the minimum manufacturers can get away with these days.
 Service intervals are every 20,000 miles.
 Do get an insurance quote before you commit to buy as premiums will vary widely.

 SEAT has come good in recent years with the Leon, a car that many felt had peaked early in Cupra guise.
-The Cupra 300 is without doubt the fastest and most exciting Cupra to date and if you can negotiate a discount on the asking price, it could work out to be an amazing bargain.
-Even at the stated sticker price, it's good value, offering a balance between power and economy that most class competitors will find impossible to approach, let alone match.
-It's also very well equipped, with satellite navigation, 19-inch alloys, a smart media system and full-LED headlights, features which could easily tack on over £1,500 to the price of rival cars.
+The Cupra 300 is without doubt the fastest and most exciting Cupra to date and thanks to the recent asking price reductions, it now looks like very good value too.
+Despite that, this hot hatch is very well equipped, with satellite navigation, 19-inch alloys, a smart media system and full-LED headlights, features which could easily tack on over £1,500 to the price of rival cars.